xylous/settle/doc/configuration.md

 # Configuration

-The configuration file is at either `$XDG_CONFIG_HOME/settle/settle.yaml`, if `$XDG_CONFIG_HOME` is set, or `~/.config/settle/settle.yaml`, by default, and is written in YAML Format.
+The configuration options are passed in YAML format.
+The location of the configuration file may be influenced by environment variables:

+1. if `$SETTLE_CONFIG` is set: `$SETTLE_CONFIG`
+2. if `$XDG_CONFIG_HOME` is set: `$XDG_CONFIG_HOME/settle/settle.yaml`
+3. default: `$HOME/.config/settle/settle.yaml`

+A generic configuration file is automatically created when `settle` is ran with any command (except `compl`), if it doesn't already exist.

+### Configuration option

-Note that paths specified in configuration may contain environment variables, or a leading tilde.
+NOTE: the paths specified in configuration may contain environment variables, or a leading tilde.

-Here are the configuration options:

 - `zettelkasten` - path to the directory in which the notes are stored at